 As a researcher, you can help WNPA connect people to parks, a strategy that helps engage future generations of advocates who want our national parks to flourish.

-If you plan to submit a proposal, the first step is to communicate your interest by click on the link to Register Your Research Grant Proposal.
+• If you plan to submit a proposal, the first step is to communicate your interest by clicking on the link to Register Your Research Grant Proposal.
 This allows WNPA to gauge interest and alert interested parties when funds have been expended.

-- Submissions must be completed electronically through the WNPA web portal from January 23, 2023 through April 28, 2023 or until the allocated funding is exhausted.
+• Submissions must be completed electronically through the WNPA web portal from October 2, 2023 through February 29, 2024 or until the allocated funding is exhausted, at which time the cycle will close.
 The full RFP, including guidelines and application samples, is available for downloading at the top and bottom of this page.

-- Parks and primary principal investigator(s) will be notified by email of funding decisions within 31-days from the submission date.
+• Parks and primary principal investigator(s) will be notified by email of funding decisions within 30-days from the submission date.

 Where We Fund

-Grant projects must originate in a WNPA-affiliated park in the states of Arizona, California, Colorado, Kansas, Montana, Nebraska, Nevada, New Mexico, Oklahoma, Texas, Utah, and Wyoming.
+Grant projects must originate in a WNPA-affiliated park in Arizona, California, Colorado, Kansas, Montana, Nebraska, Nevada, New Mexico, Oklahoma, Texas, Utah, and Wyoming.

 What We Fund